nelsonjchen/mindflakes.com/content/post/beamng-drive-on-mac-os-x-with-crossover.md

 back when I was using CrossOver.
 You might be able to get similar or better results with Wineskin Winery or some other Wine wrapper.
 And those are *free* too!
-I don't run BeamNG on my local laptop anymore nowadays but I [Game on Amazon EC2][] and it works fairly well at a very minimal cost.
+I don't run BeamNG on my local laptop anymore nowadays but I [Game on Amazon EC2][] and it works fairly well with BeamNG at a very minimal cost.

 ![beamng on crossover](/images/beamng-crossover.jpg)